 About The Airport

-Aarhus Airport serves Aarhus, the second largest city of Denmark and fifth largest customer catchment in the Nordic region with almost 1.4 million people.
-The largest non-capital Scandinavian city and metropolitan area, Aarhus is home to Denmark's fastest growing economy with a large number of world-leader global corporations in sectors such as wind energy, engineering, food and agri-tech, bio-science, fashion and retail, architectural design, data management and many more among over 33,000 registered companies in the area.
+Aarhus Airport serves Aarhus – the second largest city of Denmark and fifth largest metropolitan catchment in the Nordic region with almost 1.4 million people.
+The largest non-capital Scandinavian population market, Aarhus is home to Denmark's fastest growing economy with a large number of world-leader global corporations in sectors such as wind energy, engineering, food and agri-tech, bio-science, fashion and retail, architectural design, data management and many more among over 33,000 registered companies in the area.
 Aarhus also hosts the largest academic sector in Scandinavia and the fastest growing inbound tourism visitor economy.